S. unusual plurals grammar.

 Final u from various sources: Final u appears in a number of Sindarin words as the result of various processes, typically after other vowel losses:

-There are only a couple of attested plurals for words of this form: cyry plural of curu “skill” (EtyAC/KUR) and ely plural of alw [alu] “wholesome” (PE17/146).
+There are only a few attested plurals for words of this form: cyry plural of curu “skill” (EtyAC/KUR), ely plural of alw [alu] “wholesome” (PE17/146), and hery plural of herw [heru] “wine” (PE23/139).
 Thus it seems in these words, the final u became y in plural forms, the same as its plural mutation in non-final position.
+Based on the example hery “wines” (with e instead of i) early vowels undergo the mutations of non-final syllables.

 In Noldorin, there are a few of these (archaic) -y plurals in cases where there was an ancient final u that was lost in the singular form: